Azúcar Negra

-Azucar Negra (English: "Black Sugar"), is a studio album by the Cuban salsa singer Celia Cruz.
+Azúcar Negra (English: "Black Sugar") is a studio album by the Cuban salsa singer Celia Cruz.
 It was nominated for a Grammy Award for Best Tropical Latin Album, Vocal or Instrumental in 1994.
+It was her first album to go gold in Spain for selling 50,000 copies and sold over 80,000 units total.

 Critical reception

 The Chicago Tribune called the album "a truly sweet and artfully balanced mix of many worlds: a smart international pan-Latin style that draws on classic salsa, new Latin pop."
 The Los Angeles Times noted that "though representative of Cruz's well-known style, it allows room for a more pop-oriented presence."